mitranim/jisp/readme.md

 ### Comprehensions

 Other languages typically devise special syntax for list comprehensions (set builder notation).
-Jisp includes this without any special notation.
+Jisp has a limited version of it without any special notation.

 `range` is a trivial function that returns a list from N to M:

     (range 0 Infinity)
     ;; (0 1 2 3 4 5 6 ... hangs your program

-Because `for` and `while` are list-building expressions, jisp doesn't need any set builder syntax:
+Because `for` and `while` are list-building expressions, jisp doesn't need special set builder syntax:

     (for x (range 0 6) (* x x))
     ;; (0 1 4 9 16 25 36)